margaretmf/margaretmf.github.io/readinglist.md

 ### Completed
-* [First Principle: What America's Founders Learned from the Greeks and Romans and How That Shaped Our Country](https://www.amazon.com/First-Principles-Americas-Founders-Learned/dp/0062997459) by Thomas E. Ricks
+* [First Principles: What America's Founders Learned from the Greeks and Romans and How That Shaped Our Country](https://www.amazon.com/First-Principles-Americas-Founders-Learned/dp/0062997459) by Thomas E. Ricks

 ## 2020